clamontpatrick1425/clamontpatrick1425/README.md

 - 👋 Hi, I’m @clamontpatrick1425
 - 👀 I’m interested in pursuing AI Solutions or Blockchain Architect, or AI Project management
 - 🌱 I’m currently learning the concepts of LLMs, Machine Learning, and Blockchain 💞️ I’m looking to collaborate on various projects.
-I am just a beginner who wants to understand what's behind the hood.
+I am just a beginner who wants to understand what's under the hood.
 - 📫 How to reach me @ clamoontpatrick@gmail.com, @ linkedin.com/in/calvinpatrick and on x @calvinpatrick
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I drove a NASCAR  @ Charlotte Motor Speedway